mario11gd/dudasETSIT/README.md

    ```

 ## Usage
-1. Load the groups into the database:
+1. Load the groups into the database (only the first time):
    ```bash
    python scripts/load_groups.py
    ```